+with

-The landscape of the project area is made up of forests, mixed with mountain meadows, exposed bedrock and boulders, shrubland communities, for about 54 species of mammals, 231 species of birds, and 5 species of amphibians and reptiles (U.S. Forest Service 1991a, 1991b).
+mountain meadows, exposed bedrock and boulders, shrubland communities, meadows, and scattered wetlands.
+The Tongass National Forest provides habitat for about 54 species of mammals, 231 species of birds, and 5 species of amphibians and reptiles (U.S. Forest Service 1991a, 1991b).